Skip to content

 Key Principle

 Each indicator in the Signal Pilot Suite serves a specific purpose.
-Combining 2-3 indicators for trade setups is associated with improved win rates.
+Combining 2-3 indicators for analysis improves setup quality.

 Indicator Setups